mihirmirajkar/BuildSlackers/REDESIGN.md

 ### Bot Description

 BuildSlackers will simplify the process of updating the dependencies of a project through automation.
 When a user decides that they would like to update a project's dependencies, they will contact the bot through Slack, telling it "Update dependencies" as well as the name of the project (GitHub repo name) they want updated.
-BuildSlackers clones the repository, then searches the repository (Need to determine how it's going to identify Eclipse project dependencies) identifying all of the different dependencies.
+BuildSlackers clones the repository, and then uses Maven to identify all of the package dependencies.
 It then uses some kind of package manager (To be determined) to compile a list of all dependencies which have newer versions available than those currently in the project.

 Once it has determined the software packages that could be updated, BuildSlackers creates testing folders for each individual version update.
 It then performs each respective update, and builds the project within the testing folder, redirecting the build result into log files.
 All errors and warnings are extracted and placed into separate log files so they may be easily located.
 Additionally, BuildSlackers runs any unit tests within a project's test folder, saving those results into a separate log file.
 Once all of the builds and tests have completed, BuildSlackers combines the warnings/errors results with the testing results into a single result file which it then uploads to Slack (or GitHub).
 This process of testing each newer released version is repeated for every single dependent package referenced by the software project.
 Once all dependencies have been checked, users are notified that the dependency update checking is complete through Slack.

 ##### Design Documents